nathanjones4323/ca_teacher_salaries_2020_2021/README.md

 4. Numpy (Computations)
 5. Branca (Fancying up Folium maps)

 The source code for the maps is included in the **`code`** directory of this repository, and the source data is contained in the **`data`** directory of this repository.
+Additionally, I will provide a Jupyter Notebook of all the code with minimal comments.

 Modifications and new analysis are highly encouraged, these maps are just an example of what you can do with this data !

 ## See the Maps Live in Action